Politics of Russia: Constitution and government structure

 During 1992-93 Yeltsin had argued that the existing, heavily amended 1978 constitution of Russia was obsolete and self-contradictory and that Russia required a new constitution granting the president greater power.
 This assertion led to the submission and advocacy of rival constitutional drafts drawn up by the legislative and executive branches.
 The parliament's failure to endorse a compromise was an important factor in Yeltsin's dissolution of that body in September 1993.

 Yeltsin then used his presidential powers to form a sympathetic constitutional assembly, which quickly produced a draft constitution providing for a strong executive, and to shape the outcome of the December 1993 referendum on Russia's new basic law.
 The turnout requirement for the referendum was changed from 50 percent of the electorate to simply 50 percent of participating voters.
 The referendum vote resulted in approval by 58.4 percent of Russia's registered voters.

 The 1993 constitution declares Russia a democratic, federative, law-based state with a republican form of government.
 State power is divided among the legislative, executive, and judicial branches.
 Diversity of ideologies and religions is sanctioned, and a state or compulsory ideology may not be adopted.
 Progressively, however, human rights violations in connection with religious groups labeled "extremist" by the government have been increasingly frequent.
 The right to a multiparty political system is upheld.
 The content of laws must be approved by the public before they take effect, and they must be formulated in accordance with international law and principles.
-Russian is proclaimed the state language, although the republics of the federation are allowed to establish their own state.
+Russian is proclaimed the state language, although the republics of the federation are allowed to establish their own state language.